UgzSourceCode/web-portfolio/docs/frontend-file-structure.md

 │   │   ├── BodyContainer/          # Directory containing files for the BodyContainer component
 │   │   │   ├── ...                 # All files related to the BodyContainer component
-│   │   │   └── index.ts            # API file which should re-export public elements from other files in the same directory │   │   ├── ...                     # Other files related to the App component
+│   │   │   └── index.ts            # API file which should re-export public elements from other files in the same directory │   │   ├── ...                     # Other files related to the AppLayout component
-│   │   └── index.ts                # API file which should re-export public elements from other files in the same directory │   ├── AboutMe/                    # Directory containing files for the AboutMe section │   │   ├── LinkSection/            # Directory containing files for the LinkSection component │   │   │   ├── ...                 # All files related to the LinkSection component
+│   │   └── index.ts                # API file which should re-export public elements from other files in the same directory │   ├── Assets/                     # This directory contains additional files, such as images.
+│   ├── AboutMe/                    # Directory containing files for the AboutMe section │   │   ├── LinkSection/            # Directory containing files for the LinkSection component
+│   │   │   ├── ...                 # All files related to the LinkSection component